 Most instructors return examination booklets, papers, and other academic work to the students enrolled in their courses.
 By law, students have the right to review all materials submitted to a course, including final examination booklets, and for a reasonable charge may have copies of any originals not returned to them within 45 days of the date of the original request.

 Students should adhere to the following rules during the administration of regularly scheduled midyear or final examinations.

-- During bathroom breaks, students should not use computer terminals, telephones (land line or cellular), or other communications devices.
+- During bathroom breaks, students should not use computers, telephones (land line or cellular), tablets, or other communications devices.

 - In order to avoid any possible suggestion of improper behavior during an examination, undergraduates should refrain from communication with other students while an exam is in progress.

 - Students should also not retain or refer to any books or papers during an examination except with the express permission of the instructor or teaching staff.

 - Eating and drinking are not permitted in any examination room.

 - Personal belongings should be put away and all mobile phones and other electronic devices should be turned off.